A collection of evidence-based guidelines to help you optimize your dental hygiene education practice.

 Dental Hygiene Program Survey

-This report presents findings from a 2024 survey of 157 dental hygiene programs across the U.S. conducted by Michigan Health Council’s MHC Insight.
-The study examines barriers to increasing class sizes and diversifying student recruitment in dental hygiene, a field that is 95% female and 77% white.
-The report offers practical recommendations for programs seeking to expand capacity through innovative approaches like online learning, flexible scheduling, and improved faculty recruitment strategies.
+A 2024 survey of 157 dental hygiene programs conducted by MHC Insight examines barriers to increasing class sizes and diversifying student recruitment in a field that is 95% female and 77% white.
+The report offers practical recommendations including online learning, flexible scheduling, and improved faculty recruitment strategies.

 CODA Accreditation Standards for Dental Therapy Education Programs

-In August 2015, the Commission on Dental Accreditation implemented national Accreditation Standards for Dental Therapy Education Programs, establishing a framework for policymakers nationwide.
+In August 2015, CODA implemented national accreditation standards for dental therapy education programs.
 ADHA worked with state associations to ensure these standards include a dental hygiene track and advanced standing for dental hygienists pursuing dental therapy.
-While recognizing this career path may not suit all dental hygienists, ADHA remains committed to supporting dental hygienists in exploring various career pathways.

 View the latest here